 Services not covered by Medicare Not covered under any condition Covered only under specific conditions Full-time nursing care in your home.
-Not covered under any condition Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
+Not covered under any condition Custodial care.
+Custodial care is personal care that does not require the continuing attention of trained medical or paramedical personnel, such as care that helps you with activities of daily living, such as bathing or dressing.
 Not covered under any condition Homemaker services including basic household assistance, such as light housekeeping or light meal preparation.
-Not covered under any condition Fees charged for care by your immediate relatives or members of your household.
+Refer to the UnitedHealthcare Healthy at Home post-discharge program Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Cosmetic surgery or procedures.
 Covered in cases of an accidental injury or for improvement of the functioning of a malformed body member.
 Covered for all stages of reconstruction for a breast after a mastectomy, as well as for the unaffected breast to produce a symmetrical appearance.
 Chiropractic services (Medicare-covered) Manual manipulation of the spine to correct a subluxation is covered.
 Excluded from Medicare coverage is any service other than manual manipulation of the spine for the treatment of subluxation.